-This balance of £1.3m (2021: £1m) comprises claims outstanding relating to insurance and participating investment contracts.
+This balance of £1.0m (2022: £1.3m) comprises claims outstanding relating to insurance and participating investment contracts.
 Death claims, maturities, annuity payments due and surrenders are recognised when due or at the earlier of the date when paid or when policy ceases to be included in the Technical Provisions (including for linked contracts).

-The Society makes a provision for outstanding claims based on a realistic assessment of the likelihood of payment, which varies in line with the age of the debt and the Society's ability to make contact with the policyholder.
+The Society makes a provision for outstanding claims based on a realistic assessment of the likelihood of payment, which varies in line with the age of the debt and the Society's ability to contact the policyholder.